thadguidry/pub/README.md

 We currently have continuous validation of the XML through Travis, in the future other automated test could be added.
 [![Build Status](https://travis-ci.org/IPSO-Alliance/pub.svg?branch=master)](https://travis-ci.org/IPSO-Alliance/pub)

+Please use the [issue tracker](https://github.com/IPSO-Alliance/pub/issues) if you find any mistakes on the content.

 ###If you are familiar with IPSO Objects you can fetch them from the [IPSO Registry](https://github.com/IPSO-Alliance/pub/tree/master/reg/xml) or directly check some of the [sample implementations](#implementations)

 ##Table of Contents